aliro-access-control/aliro-certification-tool/CONTRIBUTION.md

 Aim to make pull requests easy to read both when viewed in a list (title only) as well as clear in content within the description.

-Pull request guidelines described in detail [here](./docs/contributing/pull_request_guidelines.md)
+Pull request guidelines are described in detail [here](./docs/contributing/pull_request_guidelines.md)

 ### Review Requirements